Skip navigation

 What are diabetes tests?

-Other names: blood glucose, fasting plasma glucose, FPG, oral glucose tolerance test, OGTT, glucose screening test, glucose in urine test, hemoglobin A1c, random blood sugar
+Other names: blood glucose, fasting plasma glucose, FPG, oral glucose tolerance test, OGTT, glucose screening test, glucose in urine test, hemoglobin A1c, random blood sugar, blood sugar, fasting blood sugar (FBS)

 What are they used for?

-Diabetes tests are used to screen for and/or diagnose the following:
+Diabetes tests are used to screen, monitor, and/or diagnose the following:

 • Type 1 diabetes.
-If you have type 1 diabetes, your body makes little or no insulin at all.
-This condition happens when your immune system attacks and destroys cells that produce insulin.
-It can develop at any age, but it most often starts in childhood.
-People with type 1 diabetes must take daily doses of insulin, either by injection or a special pump
+If you have type 1 diabetes, your body makes little or no insulin.
+This disease happens when your immune system attacks and destroys cells that produce insulin.
+It can develop at any age but most often starts in childhood.
+People with type 1 diabetes must take daily doses of insulin, either by injection or a special pump.

 • Type 2 diabetes.
 This is the most common form of diabetes.
-If you have type 2 diabetes, your body may still be able to make insulin, but the cells in your body don't respond well to insulin and can't easily take up enough glucose from your blood.
+If you have type 2 diabetes, your body may still be able to make insulin, but your cells don't respond well to insulin and can't easily take up enough glucose from your blood.
 Type 2 diabetes may be caused by your genes and lifestyle factors, such as being overweight or having obesity.
-The condition most often occurs in adulthood but is becoming more common in children and teens.
+The disease most often occurs in adulthood but is becoming more common in children and teens.

 • Gestational diabetes.
-This is a form of diabetes that happens only during pregnancy.
+This is a form of diabetes that develops during pregnancy.

 • Prediabetes.
-This is a condition in which your blood glucose levels are higher than normal, but not high enough to be considered diabetes.
-But it may put you at risk for getting diabetes.
+This is a condition in which your blood glucose levels are higher than what is healthy for you but not high enough to be considered diabetes.
+But having prediabetes raises your risk of getting type 2 diabetes later on.

 Why do I need a diabetes test?

-You may need testing if you have symptoms of diabetes, such as:
+You may need testing to monitor your blood glucose level or if you have symptoms of diabetes, such as:

 • Increased thirst